shrijitabhattacharya/shrijitabhattacharya.github.io/_pages/about.md

 I am an Assistant Professor in the Department of Statistics and Probability.

-I work primarily on fast and scalable Bayesian inference by leveraging generative models like Normalizing Flows.
-I also work on developing sparse and compact neural network architectures with applications to Image Classification.
-I also work on representation learning by leveraging Model Ensembling.
-I also work on learning binary causal graphs by leveraging Ising Distributions.
-I have worked on computer models with applications to simulation of Physics Experiments.
+My research interests include fast and scalable Bayesian inference with generative models (Normalizing Flows) with applications to image classification, representation learning and low-latency models.
+In addition, I work on with binary causal graphs (Ising Distributions) and computer models with applications to spatial data arising in genetics, physical experiments and feature engineering.

 A data-driven personal website
 ======